-After this offering, shares of common stock will be outstanding assuming no exercise of the underwriters' overallotment option and no exercise of options.
+Based upon an assumed initial offering price of \$16.00 per share, the midpoint of the price range set forth on the cover page of this prospectus after this offering, 41,229,588 shares of common stock will be outstanding assuming no exercise of the underwriters' overallotment option and no exercise of options.
 All of the shares sold in this offering will be freely tradable.
 Except as set forth below, the remaining shares of common stock outstanding after this offering will be restricted as a result of securities laws or lock-up agreements.
 Subsequently, these remaining shares will be available for sale in the public market as follows:

-Approximate Date of Availability of Sale
+Date of Availability of Sale Approximate Number of Shares

-Number of Shares
+As of the date of this prospectus 0

-As of the date of this prospectus
+90 days after the date of the prospectus 0

-90 days after the date of the prospectus
+120 days after the date of the prospectus 0

-120 days after the date of the prospectus
+180 days after the date of this prospectus (although a portion of the shares will be subject to specified volume limitations pursuant to

-180 days after the date of this prospectus (although a portion of the shares will be subject to specified volume limitations pursuant to Rule 144)
+Rule 144) 21,855,929